Skip to content

 RIGHT: Top stitch seam allowance to lining (yellow dotted line), as you did previously.

-RIGHT: Your front of bag with zipper pocket is now done!
+RIGHT: Your front bag zipper pocket is now done!

 Front Zipper Finished